FREQUENTLY ASKED QUESTIONs

 I don't go into a wedding with a pre-determined idea of what I'm going to do.
 I react to what is going on and make images as they unfold.
 While this approach technically puts more pressure on me because I don't know exactly what to expect, it gives me the images that are in my portfolio and it gives you real images of things that, in many cases, you will be seeing for the first time.
 I continually push myself to see things in new ways and would never approach a wedding with a template of standard photographs because I am not interested in repetition or formula.
 I am interested in you, your friends, your family and the things that make your wedding unique.
 I'm reacting to what I see at your wedding rather than telling you what to do and putting you in the exact same poses and scenes as the wedding last weekend.
 When it comes to photographs of the couple, my approach evolves depending on the comfort level of the couple, how demonstrative they are and how they naturally interact together.
 I will NOT ask you to dip your spouse or have you and the wedding party all hold hands and jump up.
 I will NOT ask you to make your hands in the shape of a heart.
 I will NOT ask you to stand far away from each other and look bored like an Abercrombie and Fitch ad.
 I do everything in my power for you to feel comfortable and natural in front of the camera, because I want you to look great in the photographs as much as you do.

-Technical: I bring 3 cameras to weddings, each with a prime lens because I want to gather as much light as possible and don't like zoom lenses.
-My favorite focal lengths are 35mm, 50mm and 85mm.
+Technical: I bring 3 cameras to weddings, each with a fast prime lens because I want to gather as much light as possible and don't like zoom lenses.
+My favorite focal lengths are 35mm, 50mm and 85/90mm.
 Almost all of my portfolio was photographed with either a 35mm or 50mm lens.
 I wear the wide angle on my left shoulder, the normal lens around my neck, and the short telephoto on my right shoulder.
-I've been doing this for years, so when I see something in front of me, I rely on muscle memory to instantly reach for the right camera.
-I prefer natural light from the back or the side, and I don't use flash at weddings, despite years of shooting with ProFoto studio lights.
+I've been doing this since the beginning of my career, so when I see something in front of me, I rely on muscle memory to instantly reach for the right camera.
+I prefer natural light from the back or the side, and rarely use flash at weddings, despite years of shooting with ProFoto studio lights.
 To me, a little bit of motion is much more romantic than the harsh look of flash, and it allows me to shoot discreetly and not disturb the scene.

 What is your price range?